Mathnerd314/stroscot/docs/Optimal-Reduction.rst

   f = \x -> (x z) + (x t)
   main = print (f (\y -> i y) :: Integer)

 This produces ``5`` in Haskell.
 However, without GHC's optimizations, ``"i"`` is evaluated (printed) twice.
 With optimal reduction, all function applications with known arguments are evaluated exactly once.
 In particular, the only time a function is evaluated twice is when it is called with different arguments.
-In the example above it corresponds to a "hoisting" transformation that makes ``i = (unsafePerformIO (print "i")) `seq` \w -> w``.
+In the example above it corresponds to a "hoisting" transformation that makes ``i = (unsafePerformIO (print "i")) `seq` \w -> w``, but more complex cases have higher-level sharing that no code transformation can mimic.

 Although GHC will do this with ``-O``, it does it messily; the interaction of ``seq`` and inlining is the source of `numerous bugs <https://gitlab.haskell.org/ghc/ghc/issues/2273>`__.
 In contrast, optimal reduction is based on a principled approach to sharing.
 The graph structure used corresponds almost exactly to linear logic proof nets.
 Also, since the sharing is part of the reduction semantics rather than a compiler optimization, it is available in the interpreter (and in the runtime system too).
 There are no thunks, so there is no need for ``seq``; instead there are boxes and duplicators.